 Most of the time, you won’t bother to think about the file system your Mac uses.
 Many of us simply create, save, and backup files as needed without ever considering what file system type we’re using at all.

 When you need to do something like partition a drive, the type of file system you choose becomes extremely important.
-Depending on how you plan to use the partition – and with whom – your choice of file type to use on your computer is a critical moment.
+Depending on how you plan to use the partition – and with whom – your choice of the file type to use on your computer is a critical moment.

 Here we’ll discuss all of the Mac formats for your file system, APFS vs Mac OS extended, the best format for external hard drive Mac may be using, ExFAT vs HFS+, and everything else you’ll need to know about macOS file systems.